wso2/docs-apk/en/docs/create-api/rate-limiting/add-new-rate-limiting-policies-via-crs.md

         </tr>
         <tr>
           <td><code><a href="#targetRef">targetRef</a></code></td>
-          <td>Use this to define the HTTPRoute CR that the Rate Limiting Policy corresponds to. </td>
+          <td>Use this to define the API/Resource(HTTPRoute)/Gateway CR that the Rate Limiting Policy corresponds to. </td>
         </tr>
       </tbody>
       </table>